herrry107/Jenkins/Maven/README.md

 **ANT**

 ANT does not has formal conventions, so we need to provide information of the project structure in build.xml file
 - ANT is procedural, you need to provide info about what to do and when to do through code.
+- There is no lifecyle in ANT.
+- Is is a tool box.
+- It is mainly a build tool.
+- It is less preferred than Maven.

+**Maven**

+Maven has a convention to place source code, compiled code etc. So we don't need to provide information about the project structure in pom.xml file.
+- Maven is declarative everything you define in the pom.xml file
+- This is a lifecycle in Maven.
+- It is a framework.
+- It is mainly a project management tool.
+- It is more preferred.